Mahalakshmi (TV series)

 Mahalakshmi is an Indian Tamil-language soap opera starring Kavya Shastry, Hemanth Kumar and Sonu Satheesh Kumar.
-The series premiered on Sun TV on 6 March 2017 and ended on 14 December 2019 for 805 Episodes and was replaced by Chocolate serial.
-It was produced by Vision Time India Pvt Ltd and directed by R.Karthikeyan.
+The series premiered on Sun TV on 6 March 2017 and ended on 14 December 2019.
+The 805-episode series was produced by Vision Time India Pvt Ltd. and directed by R.Karthikeyan.

 Synopsis

-It is the story of Mahalakshmi, who follows non violence and discipline.
+It is the story of Mahalakshmi, who follows non-violence and discipline.
 She takes a crucial step just before her engagement with her uncle's son.
 She files a sexual harassment case against Aravind, a widower with a baby daughter, which creates havoc in her life while Subramani and Meenakshi support her.
 Vishalam and Ramya create more problems between Aravind and Mahalakshmi.
 But Mahalakshmi overcomes them and also helps others in overcoming their problems.

 ther Story

 In episodes between (1-58) the big lovable fight between father (Mohan Sharma) and daughter (Kavya Shastry).
 It creates a havoc in her life.